oracle-livelabs/database-maa/recovery-service/PIT-restore/PIT-restore.md

 * Alter data in the Oracle Database
 * Perform a point-in-time recovery using the SCN just prior to the data alteration

-## Task 1: Perform a point-in-time restore
+## Task 1: Create a table and insert data

 1. Navigate to Database node details
     ![image alt text](images/Ham_policies.png)